Housing and homelessness

 The cafe is located on the basement level of Brisbane City Hall, with access via the exterior door on the Adelaide Street side of the building.

-The Community Housing Partnership Project provides crisis and transitional accommodation to people experiencing homelessness in Brisbane and those at risk of homelessness.
+The Community Housing Partnership Project (CHPP) provides crisis and transitional accommodation to people experiencing homelessness in Brisbane and those at risk of homelessness.

 Brisbane Housing Company (BHC)